BURLINGTON — University of Vermont President Tom Sullivan has recommended that next year’s tuition increase be less than 3 percent.

 Last fall, interim President John Bramley urged a limit of 3.5 percent on the tuition increase for 2012-2013, which was approved.

-The Burlington Free Press reports the board usually adopts an annual budget and sets new tuition rates at its May meeting.
+The board usually adopts an annual budget and sets new tuition rates at its May meeting.

 Sullivan said an increase of less than 3 percent for the 2013-2014 academic year would be the lowest jump at UVM in 36 years.